 Remember we talked about those pesky hormones and the dominance they can have over our nutrition choices.
 We all know what we should be eating, but we may choose more of what our cravings desire to eat.
 There are simple strategies that you can put into place to balance the cravings and make better choices without feeling deprived.
 Better nutrition choices will assist in feeling more in control and less squishy.
 Control leads to confidence.

-AMC’s signature 90-Days of YOU!
-Fitness and Nutrition Program can help you incorporate new healthy habits into your daily life so you can stay on track, long-term and truly lead your family by example.
+AMC’s Signature course, 90-Days of YOU! will teach you how to incorporate new healthy habits into your daily life so you can stay on track, long-term and truly lead your family by example.
 You’ll learn that healthy eating, getting stronger and being more mindful is not an impossible dream.
 Instead, you just need small, systematic, baby steps to help you clarify where you’re at, identify where you want to go and take the right path to get there.

 Grab your spot in the next Postnatal Recovery Class

 Find your strength with Fit & Fab Small Group Training

 Make yourself a priority to get in shape and lose weight with 90-Days of YOU!… a busy mom’s online food & fitness formula